 Your wisdom teeth are latecomers; they usually erupt between the ages of 17 and 25.
 It is important to visit your dentist when your wisdom teeth begin to develop so that he or she can spot any potential problems before they occur.
 Our surgeons recommend wisdom teeth removal at a younger age (teen years) because the roots have not fully formed and the jawbone surrounding wisdom teeth is less dense.
 Younger patients experience fewer difficulties and usually recover more quickly than adult patients.
-Click here to see the development of wisdom teeth.

 Partially blocked (impacted) wisdom teeth provide openings for bacteria to grow.
 Because it is difficult to clean this area, bacterial growth often leads to tooth decay, serious gum disease and infection.

-- When there isn’t enough room for wisdom teeth to erupt normally, the teeth try to find their own path out.
+When there isn’t enough room for wisdom teeth to erupt normally, the teeth try to find their own path out.
 They can grow sideways or in other unnatural positions causing your teeth to get crowded and possibly overlap.

-- Tumors and cysts can form around impacted wisdom teeth which can cause serious damage to your jawbone and your other teeth.
+Tumors and cysts can form around impacted wisdom teeth which can cause serious damage to your jawbone and your other teeth.

 The images below reveal some common dental conditions caused by problems with your wisdom teeth.